thanhnguyen9/bnb/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Blog Creation (~1 day)
+### Phase 1: User Authentication and Home Page (~1 day)
 I will implement user authentication in Rails based on the practices learned at App Academy.
+Users will sign up or log in with a modal form similar to the one on AirBnB's home page, and be able to view their profiles upon signup.
-By the end of this phase, users will be able to create blogs using a simple text form in a Rails view.
-The most important part of this phase will be pushing the app to Heroku and ensuring that everything works before moving on to phase 2.
+By the end of this phase, users will be able to browse the home page to learn more about PetBnB and see sample listings.
+The layout will be a similar one as AirBnB's home page.
+The most important part of this phase will be laying out the grid system (I will be using buttons as placeholders and eventually replace them with images in phase 4).
+The app will be pushed to Heroku at the end of the day.

 [Details][phase-one]

-### Phase 2: Viewing Blogs and Posts (~2 days)
+### Phase 2: Search and new listings (~2 days)
+I will add search functionality to the home page, which will allow users to enter the location and check in/out dates similar to AirBnB's search box on the home page.
+Search results will initially only show the listing titles (to be improved upon in phase 3).
+Each listing's show page will display the listing's data in JSON (to be improved upon in phase 4).
-I will add API routes to serve blog and post data as JSON, then add Backbone models and collections that fetch data from those routes.
-By the end of this phase, users will be able to create blogs and view both blogs and posts, all inside a single Backbone app.
+Users will also be able to create new listings so they can host pets in addition to search for places to host their pets.
+The layout of the new listing page will be similar to the AirBnB "List Your Space" page.
+I will add API routes to serve listing data as JSON, then add Backbone models and collections that fetch data from these routes.

 [Details][phase-two]

-### Phase 3: Editing and Displaying Posts (~2 days)
+### Phase 3: Better Search Results and Reservations (~2 days)
-I plan to use third-party libraries to add functionality to the `PostForm` and `PostShow` views in this phase.
-First I'll need to add a Markdown editor to the `PostForm`, and make sure that the Markdown is properly escaped and formatted in the `PostShow` view.
-I also plan to integrate Filepicker for file upload so users can add images to blog posts.

-[Details][phase-three]

-### Phase 4: User Feeds (~1-2 days)
-I'll start by adding a `feed` route that uses the `current_user`'s `subscribed_blogs` association to serve a list of blog posts ordered chronologically.
-On the Backbone side, I'll make a `FeedShow` view whose `posts` collection fetches from the new route.
-Ultimately, this will be the page users see after logging in.
+I will improve the search results page by adding images and other details to the listing titles (like on AirBnB); the original search criteria will also be displayed on top of the results so that users can modify searches on the fly.
+I will also display a map (using a third party API to integrate Google Maps).
+Users will be able to book a pet host for specified dates by going to a listing's detail page.

 [Details][phase-four]

+### Phase 4: Interactive Home Page and Listing Details (~2 days)
+I will be replacing the buttons on the home page with actual images that link to sample listings.
+These will be populated in the database.
+I will modify the listing detail pages with more information, mimicking the AirBnB listing detail page.
+Users will be able to favorite listings from the detail page or the search results page.
+Users will also be able to edit their profiles.

+[Details][phase-four]

-### Phase 5: Searching for Blogs and Posts (~2 days)
+### Phase 5: Reviews and Wrapping Up (~1-2 days)
-I'll need to add `search` routes to both the Blogs and Posts controllers.
-On the Backbone side, there will be a `SearchResults` composite view has `BlogsIndex` and `PostsIndex` subviews.
-These views will use plain old `blogs` and `posts` collections, but they will fetch from the new `search` routes.
+I will add the ability for users to leave reviews on both listings and other users.
+These will be shown on the bottom of a listing detail page or a user's profile page.
+This will be implemented with a polymorphic association that connects reviews to either users or listings.
+I will do any styling needed for the pages from previous days that still need styling, and standardize the format across the whole site.

 [Details][phase-five]

 ### Bonus Features (TBD)
-- [ ] "Like" button and counter for posts
-- [ ] Custom blog urls
+- [ ] Email activation / password reset
-- [ ] Pagination/infinite scroll
+- [ ] Messaging between users
-- [ ] Activity history (e.g. likes, reblogs, taggings)
+- [ ] Notifications when another user respond to your message
-- [ ] Post types (image posts, quote posts, etc)
-- [ ] Reblogging
+- [ ] Suggest hosts near user's location on home page
-- [ ] Multiple sessions/session management
+- [ ] Save the five most recent searches
-- [ ] User avatars
+- [ ] Show listing's location on a map on bottom of listing detail page
-- [ ] Typeahead search bar
+- [ ] Sharing listings via email or social networks

 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md
 [phase-three]: ./docs/phases/phase3.md
 [phase-four]: ./docs/phases/phase4.md
 [phase-five]: ./docs/phases/phase5.md